Eagles nest halts work on a portion of levee project in Plaquemines Parish

 Contractors have been clearing trees for the New Orleans to Venice levee on the Plaquemines Parish west bank.

-Enforcement agents for the U.S. Fish and Wildlife Service passed onto the Corps a citizen complaint that the one of the trees about to be taken down contained a pair of nesting bald eagles.
+Enforcement agents for the U.S. Fish and Wildlife Service passed onto the Corps a citizen complaint that one of the trees about to be taken down contained a pair of nesting bald eagles.

 “So, we just found out, we stopped the work,” said, Colonel Stephen Murphy, the Corps New Orleans District Commander.

-While bald eagles have been removed from the Endangered Species List, the birds still enjoy protections under federal law, including a requirement for a 660 foot buffer around any active nest.
+While bald eagles have been removed from the Endangered Species List, the birds still enjoy protections under federal law, including a requirement for a 660-foot buffer around any active nest.

-Murphy said the Corps ordered the contractor to maintain a 1,500 foot buffer.
+Murphy said the Corps ordered the contractor to maintain a 1,500-foot buffer.

 That’s more than a quarter-of-a-mile around the nest,” Murphy noted.
 “I’ve got an employee on the way, a biologist to check out the site.
 So around the site, we’re taking care of the bird.”